• Skip to primary navigation

 Jump to Recipe

-A new, healthy twist on this classic holiday side dish, this Green Bean Quinoa Casserole is packed with flavor and will be a huge crowd pleaser!
+A new, healthy twist on this classic holiday side dish, this Green Bean Quinoa Casserole is packed with protein, lots of flavor and will be a huge crowd pleaser!

 I really wanted to lighten up the typical Green Bean Casserole that everyone makes on Thanksgiving and Christmas.
 I figured I'd use fresh green beans (a MUST!) and definitely take out the cream of mushroom soup.